Huichelaar/DigitalBinder/README.md

 - The program may crash.
 I haven't found a consistent procedure for reproducing this issue unfortunately.
 - The program leaks memory.
 Whenever a new binder or expansion is selected, the previous one does not get cleared.

-As such I haven't added a release yet.
+As such I haven't published a release yet.
+Granted, I have no plans of further working on this project.

 ## Binders
 Binders are stored as .txt files.
 Each line in such a file corresponds to a relative path to an image file of the card that cardslot in the binder holds.
 If you want to create a new binder file with, say, room for 180 cards, you'll have to add 180 `Placeholder.png` lines to the file. [binderEmpty360.txt](binders/binderEmpty360.txt) serves as an example of an empty binder with room for 360 cards.